For Men continued...

 “Yohimbine can cause high blood pressure, heart palpitations, headache, anxiety, and dizziness.
 It’s a problem in people with psychiatric issues, and it interacts with a lot of drugs,” Fugh-Berman says.
 “I don’t recommend it.”

 Panax ginseng (Asian ginseng) might raise sexual desire in women going through menopause.
 In a small study, women saw improvements after taking three 1-gram capsules every day for 2 weeks.
 It may help improve erectile function in men, too.
 Studies typically use doses of 900 to 1,000 milligrams two to three times a day.

 It can cause insomnia.
 So don’t take ginseng if you have trouble sleeping.
 Less common side effects include painful periods for women and diarrhea.

 If you are low on sexual energy, talk to your doctor about your concerns.
+There can be many different causes, and they are treated differently.
 Sex enhancers can have side effects.
 Discuss your specific situation with your doctor first.

 Remember that the FDA does not require supplements to prove that they are safe, effective, or contain what they say on the label.
 You may want to look for a seal of approval from groups that check on supplement ingredients.
 These include the United States Pharmacopeial Convention (USP) and NSF International.